You are here

 Currently, employees teleworking outside of the United States are required to have a U.S. permanent address and a U.S. bank account.
 Employees working outside the country should be strongly advised to ensure the safety and security of any physical technology tools (laptops, agency mobile phones) when working abroad to minimize risk to state systems and avoid the cost and challenges of replacing the equipment.

 This guidance does not address the issues involved for out-of-country telework.
 It is strongly recommended that the agency consult with their AAG prior to approving telework outside of the United States.
-It is possible to support employees working from Canada or other international locations – but just like out-of-state telework, it requires research specific to each case in order to ensure compliance with the laws and rules of the out-of-country location where the employee will be performing their work.
+It is possible to support employees working from Canada or other international locations – but just like out-of-state telework, it requires research specific to each case in order to ensure compliance with the laws and rules of the out-of-country location where the employee will be performing their work such as the SSA tax treaties: U.S. International SSA Agreements | International Programs | SSA.

 Travel to Washington

 The SAAM does not require payment of mileage or travel time for a set "split" schedule or occasional pre-designated travel as described above, unless unanticipated or unplanned travel is required without sufficient notice.
-If the telework agreement has the employee scheduled to come into the office for certain dates, that travel into the office is a commute.
+If the out-of-state telework agreement has the employee scheduled to come into the office for certain dates, that travel into the office is a commute.
 The first and last trip within the employee’s Official Residence/Official Station is not reimbursable.
 Employers may still want to consider virtual meetings instead due to cost considerations.

-Agencies are advised not to imply verbally or in writing to the employee that they will never be asked to return, even if the out-of-state telework agreement is being approved.
+Agencies are advised not to imply verbally or in writing to the employee that they will never be asked to return, even if the out-of-state telework agreement is approved.
 If the agency cannot confirm when establishing the agreement the exact dates when an employee might be asked to return to Washington for meetings or other business needs, the employee and the employer should establish a clear process for providing notice, and document that in the agreement.
 The employer should adhere to that process when asking employees to return.

 If after reviewing this guidance and the SAAM you have more questions about travel and reimbursement, contact OFM Statewide Accounting.